GeoDS/WTRC/README.md

 ## Paper

-If you find our code useful for your research, you may cite our paper:
+If you find our code on WTRC useful for your research, you may cite our paper:

 Kruse, J., Gao, S.*, Ji, Y., Levin, K., Huang, Q., and Mayer, K. (2025).
 [Identifying rich clubs in spatiotemporal interaction networks](https://arxiv.org/abs/2210.08041).
 Annals of the American Association of Geographers.
 X, X, 1-20.